 Connector: Test your Request’s Validity

 Next, we want to create a RelationshipTemplate, that can be used by the App to send a pending Relationship to our Connector.
 The content of the RelationshipTemplate can be widely configured, but for simplicity we will use a Request with just two RequestItemGroups in our example.
 On the one hand, we want to share an Attribute with the App, namely the display name of our Connector we created in the previous step.
 For this, we use a ShareAttributeRequestItem.
 On the other hand, we use ReadAttributeRequestItems to receive Attributes from the App.
-Let’s assume the Connector needs to know the given name and surname of its contact to create a Relationship and, additionally, offers the option to specify an e-mail address for communication.
+Let’s assume the Connector needs to know the given name and surname of its contact to create a Relationship and, additionally, offers the option to specify an email address for communication.

 {